 ABM is the new buzzword in the marketing world.
 Everyone wants in on it.
-And with good reason, an account-based marketing approach lets you influence the whole decision-making unit of a target account.
+And with good reason, an account-based marketing approach lets you influence the entire decision-making unit of a target account.
 There are many tools to help you with ABM and a key one among those is LinkedIn.
-In this blog, we will explore how to use LinkedIn for account-based marketing and the main points you should focus on when choosing this strategy.
+In this blog, we will explore with our colleague vega Sims, how to use LinkedIn for account-based marketing and the main points you should focus on when choosing this strategy.

 What is account-based marketing (ABM)?

 As marketing icon David Ogilvy once put it: “Don’t count the people you reach; reach the people that count”.
 ABM is about a joint effort of Sales and Marketing to focus attention on a select group of accounts and a select group of decision-makers within those accounts.
 The goal is to achieve full visibility among these stakeholders, build relationships, and deepen engagement.